Inventua/nucleus-core/Documentation/Developers/Control-Panel-Extensions.md

 set the control panel or dialog heading to the value of your header element and will remove the original header element.
 This is recommended, as it increases the vertical space available for your settings view contents.

-> Control Panel Extensions with a `Site` scope can save simple site-related settings using `Nucleus.Abstractions.Models.Context.Site.SiteSettings` - get a reference to the current `Nucleus.Abstractions.Models.Context` by including it as a parameter in your controller constructor .
-Control Panel Extensions with a `Global` scope would need to implement a data provider to save settings to extension-specific database tables (control panel extensions with a `Site` scope can do this too, if required).
+> Control Panel Extensions with a `Site` scope can save simple site-related settings using [Context.Site.SiteSettings](/api-documentation/Nucleus.Extensions.xml/Nucleus.Extensions.SiteSettingsExtensions/) - get a reference to the current [Context](/api-documentation/Nucleus.Abstractions.xml/Nucleus.Abstractions.Models.Context/) by including it as a parameter in your controller constructor.
+Control Panel Extensions with a ==Global== scope need to implement their own data provider to save settings to extension-specific database tables, because global settings don't belong to a specific site (control panel extensions with a ==Site== scope can do this too, if required).